-Required for doctoral candidates who have completed all course and research requirements but must remain in continuous enrollment each semester until completion of exam. dissertation, etc.
+Required for doctoral candidates who have completed all course and research requirements but must remain in continuous enrollment each semester until completion of exam, dissertation, etc.

-Not degree applicable.
+Units are not applicable to graduation.
 Pass/No Pass only

-MBA 501 Business Law (3 units)
+MBA 501 Business Law